-The project shall not cause any violation of the temperature water quality criteria as specified for Class 'A' waters, WAC 173-201A-030(2)(c)(iv), in the Swift No 1 tailrace, the canal or the bypass reach.
-The Licensee shall not cause these waters to exceed 18°C. If the presence or operation of the Dam causes violation of these criteria, the Licensee shall modify its operation to the extent necessary to ensure that the project does not cause such exceedance.
+The Project shall not cause any violation of the temperature water quality criteria as specified for Class 'A' waters, WAC 173-201A-030(2)(c)(iv), in Swift No. 2 Dam, the canal or the bypass reach.
+The Licensee shall not cause these waters to exceed 18°C. If the presence or operation of the Project causes violation of these criteria, the Licensee shall modify its operation to the extent necessary to ensure that the Project does not cause such exceedance.